istio/istio.io/content/en/docs/concepts/security/index.md

 ### Authorization policy

-To configure an Istio authorization policy, you specify the [`AuthorizationPolicy` configuration object]( /docs/reference/config/authorization/authorization-policy/).
+To configure an Istio authorization policy, you create an [`AuthorizationPolicy` resource]( /docs/reference/config/authorization/authorization-policy/).
 Like other Istio configuration objects, it is defined as a Kubernetes `CustomResourceDefinition` [(CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) object.